google/starlark-go/doc/spec.md

 operand.

 The `|` operator likewise computes bitwise or set unions.
-However, if the left operand of `|` is a set, the right operand may be any iterable, not necessarily another set.
-The result of `set | iterable` is a new set whose elements are the union of the operands, preserving the order of the elements of the operands, left before right.
+The result of `set | set` is a new set whose elements are the union of the operands, preserving the order of the elements of the operands, left before right.